Researchers on the How We Learn (HWL) team are presenting in a symposium this afternoon at 3:00 at the STEM 2014 Conference.

 This symposium aims to generate discussion and understanding of design-based research (DBR) in design and engineering cognition.
 Seven empirical reports exploring design and engineering cognition or using DBR give the symposium depth and structure: Studies of 1) thirty tweenage girls in designing a mother’s day game, media, and robots; 2) fifteen elementary students testing a new educational video game; 3) nineteen young adults within an immersive virtual environment; 4) four teen students on the design of games; 5) six nursing students involved in a simulated learning environment; 6) Conceptual paper exploring technology and the “design” in DBR; and 7) Methodological paper connecting DBR with design and engineering cognition and ethical know-how.
 Arguably, new technologies along with a return of DIY or maker culture invite or configure everyone to employ inventive practices or “designerly ways of knowing.”
 Design now marks interaction with new technologies, making DBR increasingly important and relevant for STEM.

-Posted in Design, Design-Based Research, Gaming, Gender, HWL Team, informatics, Learning Analytics, STEM, Technology, Technology Studies
+Posted in Design, Design-Based Research, Learning Analytics, Technology, Technology Studies

-Tagged Culture, Ethics, HWL, HWL Team, Media Studies, STEM, technologies, Technology Studies
+Tagged Culture, Ethics, Gaming, Gender, HWL, HWL Team, informatics, Media Studies, STEM, technologies

 TECHNOLOGICAL LEARNING & THINKING 2014: THE CULTURAL ROOTS OF HUMAN CREATIVITY